OM200401/COSC304_project/routes/execsummary.md

 The website boasts a multitude of features including user-friendly product search and filtering products based on categories.
 User account creation and authentication for secure login and logout functionality.
 Interactive product pages with details for each product.
 Cart management allowing users to change the items in their cart accordingly.

-**T-MART** aims to provide an exceptional online shopping experience by focussing on user convenience, security and quality.
+**S-MART** aims to provide an exceptional online shopping experience by focussing on user convenience, security and quality.
 With its diverse features and user-centric design , the platform aims  to become a go-to destination for users seeking a seamless and enjoyable shopping journey.